jnumainville/SciDBGeo/README.md

   -Host HOST                SciDB host for connection / "NoSHIM"
 ```

-3. SciDB_Analyis is contains the functions used for performing spatial analyses in SciDB
+3. SciDB_Analyis contains the functions used for performing spatial analyses in SciDB

 ```
 usage: SciDB_analysis.py